 Battling a drug or alcohol addiction can completely upend your life.
 Work, family, finances, and friendships are all impacted as it begins to encroach on every aspect of your world.
 Unfortunately, if someone you know or love is struggling with addiction, it can be hard to know what to do.
 Meanwhile, as the negative consequences of addiction begin to pile up, it may be an excellent time to consider breaking free from its powerful grip.
 This post will give you the information you need to understand what a detox looks like and how to help someone detox at home from alcohol or opiates.

-Understanding How to Help Someone Detox at Home
+How to Help Someone Detox at Home

-Is At-Home Detox Safe?
+When is At-Home Detox Safe?

 Professional detox nursing services make detoxing at home a very safe proposition.
 There is a high standard of care involved and specialized training that allows for timely medical treatment.
 The detox nurse will supervise all phases of the detox, communicating with the attending physician as the detox proceeds.

 Proper detoxification is an essential step in the recovery process.
 After all, it’s not uncommon for individuals with addictions to experience physical and mental health issues that require medical attention while on drugs or alcohol.
 However, in a safe, supportive environment like private nursing care, your loved one will be taken care of by trained professionals who understand addiction and how it works.

 Besides providing a safe environment away from the temptation to use again, in-home detox services offer addiction treatment such as counseling.
 Additionally, the professional staff is qualified and experienced at handling every step of the detoxification process, including withdrawal symptoms and other medical needs during this time.

 How to Help Someone Detox from Alcohol at Home